RedHatInsights/insights-pup/README.md

   - account: The account number used to upload.
 Will be modified to `account_number` when posting to inventory
   - principal: The upload org_id.
 Will be modified to `org_id` when posting to inventory
-  - payload_id: The ID of the individual uploaded archive
+  - request_id: The ID of the individual uploaded archive
   - size: Size of the payload in bytes
   - service: The service name as provided by the MIME type.
   - url: The url from which the archive will be downloaded